axtk/react-store/README.md

 import ReactDOM from 'react-dom';
 import {Store, useStoreListener} from '@axtk/react-store';

-// Creating a React's Context for the store that will be furnished
+// Creating a React Context that will be furnished with a
-// with a store in a `StoreContext.Provider` component below. const StoreContext = createContext();
+// store in a `StoreContext.Provider` component below. const StoreContext = createContext();

 // Wrapping up a hook that picks the store from the Context